joeyism/linkedin_scraper/README.rst

 Person
 ^^^^^^

-Overall, to a Person object can be created with the following inputs:
+A Person object can be created with the following inputs:

 .. code-block:: python